Copenhagen Running Guide – plus other activities

 Go out and join all the locals.

 Running is a very popular sport in Denmark.
-According to this report from the 2015 MOVE Congress, 31% of the Danish population over 15-years of age, run on a regular basis.
+According to a report from the 2015 MOVE Congress, 31% of the Danish population over 15-years of age, run on a regular basis.
 And that’s because it’s such an easy sport to approach, since all you need, is practically a pair of running shoes.
 Put on your shoes and go run!

 If you need a bit of inspiration for your run, we’ve collected some of our favorite runs in Copenhagen below for you to explore.
 All of the routes are very easy to extend, for example by running an extra lap or two, if you want to run farther.